gvidon/reacto/README.md

 CSS/images/fonts — all related assets are placed there.

 ### typedefs/
 Put your types definitions into this dir.
-Put each type into one file in order to avoid having single big and purely maintainable file where all types are defined.
+Put each type into one file in order to avoid having single big and poorely maintainable file where all types are defined.

 ### index.js
 Entry point of any component.
 Should export all of its parts and describe presentational view: